CarlosFaccelli26/hand_crafting_milestone/README.md

 # The Art House
-You can see live project on the following link [The Art Kingdom](https://carlos-the-kingdom-art.herokuapp.com/) The Art Kingdom project consist in a website with the lots of functionality, among them are purchase items, add remove items on wihslist, see orders made by the user etc...
+You can see live project on the following link [Sophie's Treasures](https://carlos-the-kingdom-art.herokuapp.com/) As you can see, Sophie's treasures project consist in a website full of functionalities; some of them are purchase items, add and remove products from the website, create a wishlist, see previous orders...Along the website, several handmade products have been collected all together, to be sold as home decor, Diy projects or gifts.
-The main concept of the website is sell hand crafting items, most of the pictures show are made by my girlfriend wich in his spare time do some hand crafting stuffs.
-Rest of the images are taken from a website called [PixaBay]().
-It's simple in structure but with nice contrasts of colours, wich make the website more attractive to the user when surface through the website.
+The idea of this project comes from my partner's hobbies.
+She was an inspiration as she truely believes art and handmade items are therapy to avoid the stress and the presurre coming from the society.
+At the same time she taught me to give a big value to the pieces you can make by your own.
+She always says they are little treasures, because of that the name of the website and idea of the project.
+As I was looking for something new and unique I wanted to use all her pictures along the website to show the people a bit of her art through the project.
+The website follow a super simple structure where we play with the contrast of neutral colours; we created the perfect balance with some pops of colour to cacth the attention of the user.

 # User Stories
 1. As a User
-  - As a user would be nice to easy navigate through the website.
+  - As a user I expect an easy navigation experience through the website.
 Each link with its define purpose.
-  - As a user would be nice to easy register and log in.
+  - As a user I would like to register and log in just following super simple steps.
-  - As a user would be nice to see record of purchases that the user has made.
+  - As a user I want to have access to my previous orders and purchases.
-  - As a user would be nice to add, remove and read items on user's wishlist.
+  - As a user I would like to be able to add, remove and check the item from my wishlist.
-  - As a user would be nice to add a comment to a certain product.
+  - As a user It want to add some comments below the product to give my personal opinion.
 2. As a owner
+  - As a owner I want to assure an amazing and easy navigation experience to the user.
-  - As a owner would be nice to have the ablility to send messages when users register to confirm their registration.
+  - As a owner I have to be able to send a message notification to confirm the user he completed his registration form corrcetly.
-  - As a owner would be nice to have the ability to delete any post wich contains malicious content wich is not appropiate to the store.
+  - As a owner I want to have the possibility to control the hate-speech, being able to delete the post or coments If they go against the comunity rules of the website.
-  - As a owner would be nice to add, edit and delete products which may be out of stock or sold out.
+  - As a owner I need to add, edit or delete some products when they may be out of stock or sold out.

 # Design
 1. Color Scheme
-  - Main colours used throught the webiste are, black, white and brown, to create a catching layout
+  - As you can see in this project, we move on from the basic colours (orange, blanck and grey).
+Main colours used along this project are following the neutral palette (brown, beige, white, cream...)
+However, you can see some black to give a pop up to the website with the goal to create a catching layout.
 2. Typography
-  - Main font used for the website is, Poppins.
+  - Main font used along the website is Poppins.
 3. Wireframs
   - Desktop - [View]()
   - Mobile - [View]()